jolicode/JoliMarkdown/README.md

 ## Configuration

-Several configuration options are available as leage commonmark environment configuration options, to customize the behavior of the Markdown fixer:
+Several configuration options are available as [League CommonMark](https://commonmark.thephpleague.com/) environment configuration options, to customize the behavior of the Markdown fixer:

 ```php
 use JoliMarkdown\MarkdownFixer;